xdevroey/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 My name is Xavier Devroey.
 I am an assistant professor of software engineering at the [Faculty of Computer Science](https://www.unamur.be/en/inf) of the [University of Namur](https://www.unamur.be).
-My research goal is to advance the state-of-the-art and practice of automated test case generation.
+My research goal is to to ease software testing by exploring new paths to achieve a high level of automation for test case design, generation, selection, and prioritization.
 My main research interests include search-based and model-based software testing, test suite augmentation, DevOps, and variability-intensive systems.